appsignal/design-system-old/README.md

 While developing, the easiest way to build a new version is by running `yarn build:watch`.
 If you only want to build, but not watch for changes you can use `yarn build`.

+When you make a change, please make sure this gets added to the [Changelog](https://github.com/appsignal/design-system/blob/master/CHANGELOG).

+## Release a new version

+[Todo - Better document how we release new version]